 What facilities are available?

 Free parking, ladies and gents well equipped toilets and showers with round the clock hot water, rubbish re-cycling, wash-up area, BBQs and fire baskets to borrow, (no extra charge).
 Logs and charcoal made on site, are available to buy.
-We reserve the right to limit the use of fire bowls when the weather is very still.
+We reserve the right to limit the use of fire bowls when conditions are not suitable.

 There are two large outside sinks for dirty dishes.
-Picnic tables and benches are available throughout the wood.
+Picnic tables and benches are available throughout the site.
 There is also the Elephant Shed, where you can be under cover and sit round the woodburner in the unlikely event of inclement weather!
-There is a large barbecue in the Ele Shed which campers are welcome to use .
-There are three stand pipes for water throughout the wood.
-All water is drinkable.
+There are three stand pipes for water throughout the site and all water on site is drinkable.

 There are no electric hook ups, however there are electric points in the Elephant Shed which you are welcome to use to re-charge your phone, or to blow up inflatable mattresses.
 Please do not use them to charge electric cool boxes or other large items.
-In the Elephant Shed there is a fridge and freezer for campers to use, and an electric kettle and hairdrier in the ladies shower block.
+In the Elephant Shed there is a fridge and freezer for campers to use, and an electric kettle and hair drier in the ladies shower block.

 There are books to swap and lots of information about local walks and places of interest.
 The Fox Inn is an excellent village pub and restaurant and is about a twenty minute walk away.
 There is a small campsite shop on site selling all the essentials.

 What do I need to bring?

 Most importantly a good torch and spare batteries.
-There is very little electric lighting in the woods and no street lights in the village.
+There is very little electric lighting on site and no street lights in the village.
 A cool box is useful to keep food – there is a freezer in the Elephant Shed for your use to freeze cool packs.
 Please mark these with your family name.
 There is also a small fridge for campers’ use but when the site is busy fridge space can be limited. * Insect repellent is a must – bugs like the woods too! *